toa-io/toa/libraries/pointer/readme.md

 ## Deployment

-Deployment function builds a set of proxies corresponding to the [Annotation](#annotation) and context components utilizing the package , and a global[^1] variables: containing Annotation and a set of variables for pointer credentials.
+Deployment function builds global[^1] variables: containing Annotation and a set of variables for pointer credentials.

 See [types](types/deployment.d.ts) and [tests](test/deployment.test.js) for details.